danchoi/soywiki/README.markdown

 revision history of a wiki page and to see a "git-blame" view of who wrote each line when.

-Will there ever be a web browser interface to SoyWiki?
-Maybe.
-If you're a software developer feel free to contribute.
-But the main focus on SoyWiki at this stage is not on making it easy to publish and manage a public-facing wiki.
-The main focus right now is to help you organize knowledge and evolve it with minimal annoyance and distraction.
-(Still, if you want to publish any of the content in a SoyWiki wiki, it's relatively easy to write a program that will bundle up all the relevant wiki pages together and convert them into public-facing webpages.)
+SoyWiki doesn't have a web interface yet.
+The main focus of SoyWiki at this stage is to help you organize knowledge and evolve it with minimal annoyance and distraction.

-There are many syntaxes for linking wiki pages together.
-Why does SoyWiki opt for CamelCase (a.k.a. the WikiCase link pattern)?
+SoyWiki uses CamelCase -- a.k.a.
+WikiCase -- to link wiki pages together.
 Besides being the original, CamelCase is the most elegantly minimalist approach to linking wiki pages together -- "with no additional markup whatsoever," as [Ward Cunningham put it][ward].
 It encourages you to create wiki pages with succinctly descriptive names.
-CamelCase wiki-links are also better when storing content in plain text files: the page names can map directly to Unix file names without any awkward character escaping.
+CamelCase wiki-links are also better when storing content in plain text
+files: the page names can map directly to Unix file names without any awkward character escaping.

 [ward]:http://c2.com/cgi/wiki?WikiCase